Parthip03/Photo-Centric-App/README.md

 # Pinster
-All the necessary Folders including the Project files are present in the pinster folder.
+All the necessary Project files are present in the pinster folder.